 Often when trends occur, it is possible to draw support lines under one that is moving higher (an uptrend).
 You can also often draw resistant lines above one that is moving lower (a downtrend).
 Once you see these lines break, it can be assumed that the trend is complete.
 At this point there is a possibility that the trend will begin to reverse.
 When it does reverse, you will need to know the pattern of what that entails.

 When you hear of a trend reversal, it simply means that the direction of market prices is changing.
-Often you will see trend reversals following a four step pattern.
+Often you will see trend reversals following a four-step pattern.
 Usually, this includes the market making a new high, the trend line being broken, the market making an intermediate low, and a new rally that does not match the first high.
-Many times you will see prices break the previous low however.
-You may come across terms such as Double, Triple Tops, and Bottoms, which are all trend reversal patterns.
-Head and shoulders patterns are also popular reversal patterns.
+Many times, you will see prices break the previous low however.
+You may come across terms such as double tops, triple tops, double bottoms, triple bottoms, which are all trend reversal patterns.
+Head-and-shoulders formations are also popular reversal patterns.

 The trading range is actually a sideways chart pattern.
 It is often used to represent a resting period before the original trend is resumed.
 You may see these when you are charting trends and should know what they imply.

 Often trends are very important to investors.
 Those who engage in trend-following are people who look at major trends and make decisions in the direction of the trend.
 This can be a good strategy, but you must know a great deal about trends and the market in general in order to use this technique successfully.
 Beginners are not usually very good at tracking trends and using trend-following techniques.
 One thing that you should also note is that some price movements are trendless.
 This means that they have no clear direction, which makes trend-following nearly impossible.